Luzkan/smells/content/smells/fate-over-action.md

 ## Fate over Action

-In Object Oriented Programming, classes and their data go hand in hand with behaviour.
+In Object-Oriented Programming, classes and their data go hand in hand with behavior.
 If a class has only the first part, then it is an indicator that there could be a functionality tied to these variables, but it is missing or placed somewhere else.

-Back in the days _(at time of defining - Fowler 2003)_ _Data Class_ would be enough to be classified as a bad smell, as it the main evil of hidden and hard to debug problems in large scale systems because of the mutability - data was unexpectedly different or it was missing at the point of execution due to some other unexpected reasons.
-Thus, the data was supposed to be closely tied to the logic so it can go hand in hand together.
-This is also one of the main reasons why functional programming is rising in popularity - one of its main principles is that the data should be immutable so there would be no more this sort of bugs.
+Back in the days _(at time of defining - Fowler 2003)_ _Data Class_ would be enough to be classified as a bad smell, as it is the main evil of hidden and hard-to-debug problems in large-scale systems because of mutability - data were unexpectedly different or it was missing at the point of execution due to some other unexpected reasons.
+Thus, the data were supposed to be closely tied to the logic, so they could go hand in hand.
+This is also one of the main reasons why functional programming is rising in popularity; one of its main principles is that the data should be immutable, so there would be no more this sort of bugs.

 _Data Class_ is still a good intuitive motive to follow, although in programming languages we have things like `Interface`-s or `Struct`-s to pack and type together a bunch of variables.
-This directly addresses and solves [Data Clumps](./data-clump.md) Code Smell.
+This directly addresses and solves the [Data Clumps](./data-clump.md) Code Smell.
 Data Transfer Objects (DTO) are not uncommon with the dominance of web-based application and communications over API's.
-All that could fall into the _Data Class_ code smell category, but I rather believe we as programming developers are not making intentionally everything stinky.
+All of this could fall into the _Data Class_ code smell category, but I rather believe that as programmers, we are not intentionally making everything stinky.

-Data Classes that cannot be changed (thus lacking setters, or with some sort of "frozen" property), are much less error prone and shouldn't be discouraged if they are a good fit to remove other smells or to pass data around, especially if the alternative is to have a long un-verified dictionaries straight out of configuration file or API call.
-Immutable Data Class can have additional benefit of type checking verification _(depending on a language)_, so if its expected to have `address` given as a `string`, then that is a good fail fast mechanism (check [Afraid to Fail](./afraid-to-fail.md)) if instead a `None` or `undefined` is given instead because of malformed or incomplete input.
-And after all, when the class is already here, it can be encouraging to fill it with further validation and behaviour.
+Data classes that cannot be changed (thus lacking setters, or with some sort of "frozen" property), are much less error prone and should not be discouraged if they are a good fit to remove other smells or to pass data around, especially if the alternative is to have a long un-verified dictionaries straight out of configuration file or API call.
+The immutable data class can have the additional benefit of  verifying the types _(depending on a language)_, so if it is expected to have `address` given as a `string`, then that is a good fail fast mechanism (check [Afraid to Fail](./afraid-to-fail.md)) if instead a `None` or `undefined` is given due to a misformed or incomplete input.
+And after all, when the class is already here, it can be encouraging to fill it with further validation and behavior.

 ### Discussion